Truzor MM Documentation

 What blocks commission

 - Self-referral: blocked.
-You can't invite yourself with a second account.
+You can't list yourself as your own inviter.

-- Vanity URLs / Server Discovery: joins through these channels have no inviter and don't credit anyone.
+- Vanity URLs / Server Discovery / deleted invites: joins through these have no inviter and don't credit anyone.

 Withdrawals